bargom/similarity-matrix/README.md

 ```
 The calculation returns an object with 2 arrays.
 - *resultIndexes:* The new indexes of each element.
-In the example is returned `[2]`, meaning that the first element in the second array has a new index of `2`
+In the example 1 it is returned `[2]`, meaning that the first element in the second array has a new index of `2`
 - *resultArray:* An array which is already calculated as the modified version of the second array.